shiriivtsan/spotinst-functions-examples/node-stateful-instance-service/README.md

 ## Testing

-To test this service you can make a `POST` request to the `ChangeRunningAll` function endppoint where the body is a json like this
+To test this service you can make a `POST` request to the `ChangeRunningAll` function endpoint where the body is a json like this
 `{state:"resume"} ` or `{state:"pause"}`.
 Or if you only want to pause/resume specific instances in your account you can make a `POST` request to either `PauseStateful` or `ResumeStateful` with the body like this
 ```json
 {